rdz-oss/BattyBirdNET-Pi/README.md

 This sometimes does not work depending on your router configuration.
 You can look up the ip address given to the BattyBirdNET-Pi in your router and call that directly from the browser, e.g. http://192.168.178.XX .
 Alternatively, tools like Ning (https://f-droid.org/packages/de.csicar.ning/) on your smartphone will list all the devices in your network.
 The BattyBirdNET-Pi should show up.

+To use the North American version:

+* install as below,
+* go to the tools setting
+* log in as user 'birdnet', leave password empty
+* Settings -> Advanced Settings -> Bat Classifier (use USA)
+* the system will reboot, wait two minutes refresh browser

 ### License
 Enjoy!
 Feel free to use BattyBirdNET-Pi for your acoustic analyses and research.
 If you do, please cite as: